mifumagalli/mypython/ifu/README_muse_pipeline.md

 muse=mp.ifu.muse.Muse()
 muse.eso_process()

-This script crawls through the OB# folders, findings science frames.
+This script crawls through the OB# folders, finding science frames.
 It performs sky subtraction using ESO recipies, aligns exposures, and coadd them.

 Possible points of failure are bad aligment of the exposures before coadding.